 But a lot has changed since then.
-What does this mean for businesses that have grown up around complex custom CRMs?
+What does this mean for businesses that have grown up with custom CRM systems?

 The market has moved on, driven by rapid innovation and shifting customer habits.
 The way people buy has evolved and with it, their expectations around how brands interact with them and the level of service they are able to deliver.

-No matter how much you’ve already invested in your custom CRM, continuing to adapt it to keep up to date with these changes is a headache (and a cost) nobody needs.
+No matter how much you’ve already invested in your DIY CRM system, continuing to adapt it to keep up to date with these changes is a headache (and a cost) nobody needs.

 "If a bespoke CRM hasn’t been updated, odds are the data in there isn’t relevant, your sales team isn’t using it, you can’t rely on it for reporting, and the marketing team has no idea what anyone is doing.
 It’s not cohesive, it’s not connected."
 Chris Grant, Sales Enablement Consultant